gopine/diary/2019/March/March 19 (Tuesday).md

 TensorFlow.js allows developers to run ML models in the browser.

 Need to explore the possibilities of AI in web development.

+Implemented a simple machine learning model using TensorFlow.js.